xaur/decred-news/guidelines.md

 * cloning is permissionless and does not require an account
 * all changes are recorded
 * integrity protection
-* allows more contributions in a proven workflow
+* allows more people to contribute in a proven workflow
 * devs can seamlessly engage/contribute since the workflow is similar to theirs
 * show off: one of the most advanced productions in the space
-* possible authenticity protection via PGP signatures (requires extra setup)
+* possible authenticity protection via digital signatures (requires extra setup)
 * Git software is widespread

 Cons: